Maroder1/TIA-openness/README.md

 **Recommandation: develop using Jupyter Notebook**

- 1. Start Command Promt (CMD) as administrator (right click).
+ 1. Start Command Promt (CMD) as **administrator** (right click).
 Do not enter any environment yet.
  2. Install Jupyter (and nb_conda as well as ipykernel to get your environments listed: *conda install jupyter nb_conda ipykernel*
- 3. Activate the environment you want to add to jupyter kernel:  *conda activate "myenv"*
+ 3. Activate the environment you want to add to jupyter kernel:  *conda activate myenv*
  4. Install ipykernel in the environment (do this for all envvironemnts you would like to add):  *conda install ipykernel*
  5. To start Jupyter, cd to root (cd .. until you are at C:) then type (does not need to be inside and env): *Jupyter noteboook*
  6. You might need to confrim that it shall open in a web browser (I use chrome)
  7. Once open in a browser navigate to the folder of your choice, then make a new python 3 file.
  8. Once inside click Kernel ->  Change kernel and select the conda env you would like
- 9. TO run a cell: either use the run button, or shift + enter.
+ 9. To run a cell: either use the run button, or shift + enter.